matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 ## 2.5 Null Tests (Step 2.4b)

-A critical requirement for validating the TEP signal is to demonstrate that the observed exponential correlation structure is *not* driven by known non-gravitational phenomena.
+A critical requirement for validating the TEP signal is to assess whether the observed exponential correlation structure is driven by known non-gravitational phenomena.
 A comprehensive null test suite was designed that examines three independent mechanisms that could potentially produce spurious distance-structured correlations.

 ### 2.5.1 Test Design Rationale